-While representing The Young Americans, each member is expected to carry him or herself in a waythat upholds the reputation and mission of The Young Americans.
+While representing The Young Americans, each member is expected to carry themselves in a way that upholds the reputation and mission of The Young Americans.

 Our Mission:

 The Young Americans is dedicated to the promotion of understanding and goodwill among people throughout the world through music, dance, performance, academic education, and cultural interaction among student members and their audiences.